Royal Festival Hall: Organ

 The 7,866 pipe organ was built during 1950–1954 by Harrison & Harrison in Durham, to the specification of the London County Council's consultant, Ralph Downes, who also supervised the tonal finishing.
-It was designed as a well-balanced classical instrument embracing a number of rich and varied ensembles which alone or in combination could equal the dynamic scale of any orchestra or choral grouping, in addition to coping with the entire solo repertoire.
+It was designed as a well-balanced classical instrument embracing a number of rich and varied ensembles, which alone or in combination could equal the dynamic scale of any orchestra or choral grouping, in addition to coping with the entire solo repertoire.

-The design principles enshrined in its construction gave rise to a whole new school of organ building, known as the English Organ Reform Movement, influencing in the UK alone the cathedral organs of Coventry and Blackburn and the concert hall organs of the Fairfield Halls, Croydon, and the Bridgewater Hall, Manchester: there are also innumerable organs in other countries which have been influenced by it.
+The design principles enshrined in its construction gave rise to a whole new school of organ building, known as the English Organ Reform Movement, influencing in the UK alone the cathedral organs of Coventry and Blackburn and the concert hall organs of the Fairfield Halls, Croydon, and the Bridgewater Hall, Manchester: there are also innumerable organs in other countries that have been influenced by it.

 However, the design of the organ in its housing made maintenance difficult, and by 2000 it had become unusable.
 It was consequently completely removed before restoration of the Hall itself began in 2005, and after restoration and updating by Harrison & Harrison, a third of the organ was reinstalled.
 The remainder was reinstalled between 2012 and 2013, and voicing completed in 2014.

 Acoustics

 The Festival Hall was one of the first concert halls in the world to be built using the application of scientific principles, both theoretical and experimental.
 Hope Bagenal and his colleagues from the Building Research Station formed an integral part of the design team.
 The acoustic behaviour of the seats was measured and tested in a laboratory to enable more exacting design.
 Careful consideration of external noise problems was undertaken.

 Following the opening of the hall, there was some criticism of certain aspects of the acoustics.
 This was partially attributable to the fact that some of the original specifications for room surfaces determined by the acoustic consultants were ignored in the building process.
 A specific problem for performers was the difficulty of hearing each other on the platform.
-Both the angled 'blast' side walls and the plywood reflectors projected sound away from the stage.
+Both the angled "blast" side walls and the plywood reflectors projected sound away from the stage.

-The general consensus was that the hall was 'too dry', not reverberant enough, particularly at low frequencies, and that the bass tone was weak.
-The definition was 'excellent' for chamber and modern music, but the hall was not as effective for music of the late Classical or Romantic period.
+The general consensus was that the hall was "too dry", not reverberant enough, particularly at low frequencies, and that the bass tone was weak.
+The definition was "excellent" for chamber and modern music, but the hall was not as effective for music of the late Classical or Romantic period.
 Sir John Barbirolli commented, "Everything is sharp and clear and there is no impact, no fullness on the climaxes."